 - Release Date: 14 February 2017

-The smallest area in Sniper Elite 4 is three times as huge as the largest one seen in the game’s predecessor, and these enormous sandboxes are full to the brim with open-ended goals that you may choose to fulfill in any manner you like and in any order you choose.
+Sniper Elite 4 is three times as huge as the largest one seen in the game’s predecessor, and these enormous sandboxes are full to the brim with open-ended goals that you may choose to fulfill in any manner you like and in any order you choose.

 You are encouraged to explore each level by the presence of collectibles as well as good sniper spots.
 The gruesome pleasure of sniping is multiplied by 10 times when you are able to achieve a precise headshot from as far as 400 meters away.